Ada-Developers-Academy/core-pses/07/reshape-a-matrix.md

 4. The problem statment says the new matrix needs to be filled with the elements of the old matrix in the same row-traversing order.
     - This means that the order of the elements in the new matrix matters.
 I will need to go row by row starting at the front of each list in the original matrix as I fill up the new matrix.

-5. We can assume that the arguments to the function will be valid, so the input matrix will be a 2 dimensional list, and the `r` and `c` will not be negative, but are there any special considerations if the input matrix is empty?
+5. We can assume that the arguments to the function will be valid, so the input matrix will be a 2 dimensional list, and the `rows` and `columns` will not be negative, but are there any special considerations if the input matrix is empty?
     - There is nothing in the problem statment or examples that says this case should be treated any differently.
-        - If I'm given an `r` or `c` greater than 0, then I cannot reshape the matrix and would raise a ValueError.
+        - If I'm given an `rows` or `columns` greater than 0, then I cannot reshape the matrix and would raise a ValueError.
-        - If the `r` and `c` are 0, there are technically the same number of elements in the original as `r * c`, so I would return a new, empty 2 dimensional list.
+        - If the `rows` and `columns` are 0, there are technically the same number of elements in the original as `rows * columns`, so I would return a new, empty 2 dimensional list.

 ##### !end-explanation
 ### !end-challenge